dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 >**when leaders start a new view, they learn the latest lock which is held by any Honest Validator and extend it.**

 In a future post, we show how Handover-Completion predicate can be implemented with linear word-Communication with either 2-phase or 3-phase VPCBC under different setting.
+Note that the difference between HotStuff and HotStuff-2 is simply whether 2 or 3 phases are used in VPCBC, and the crux is implementing the Handover-Completion rule.

 ---
 ---